fight233/DThouse_cxd/documentation20/en/04.model/docs.md

 ## <a class="anchor" id="create-stable"></a> Create a STable

 An IoT system often has many types of devices, such as smart meters, transformers, buses, switches, etc. for power grids.
-In order to facilitate aggregation among multiple tables, using TDengine, it is necessary to create a STable for each type of data collection point.
+In order to facilitate aggregation among multiple tables, using DThouse, it is necessary to create a STable for each type of data collection point.
 Taking the smart meter in Table 1 as an example, you can use the following SQL command to create a STable:

 ```mysql
 CREATE STABLE meters (ts timestamp, current float, voltage int, phase float) TAGS (location binary(64), groupId int);